Why this matters

 Mississippi cottage food — your questions answered.

-Can I sell online in Mississippi?
+Can I sell cottage foods online or ship them in Mississippi?

 Mississippi cottage food laws: what is the short version?